 Raise your bed’s storage potential with these clever bed risers

-The space under your bed is a goldmine in terms of dorm room storage.
-But with these bed risers, you get to bring its storage capabilities to new heights (pun fully intended).
+One of the best ways to save space in a dorm room is to take advantage of your bed.
+It’s an untapped goldmine in terms of dorm room storage.
+And with these bed risers, you get to bring its storage capabilities to new heights (pun fully intended).

 These carbon steel rods can elevate your bed enough to fit a mini fridge under there.
 Or drawers, or trunks, or clothes, or anything else you feel like stashing away.
 As far as dorm room storage ideas go, this will give you the most hiding space for your things without disrupting the setup of the room.